rov-24-25/rov/README.md

     scp C:\Users\johndoe\.ssh\rov_key.pub pi@raspberrypi.local:/home/pi/rov_key.pub

+(Modify this command so that the paths are correct on your computer.)

-You will need to type the SSH password.
+You will then need to type the SSH password.

 Once this is done, you should see something like:

     rov_key.pub                                            100%  110     6.7KB/s   00:00

 That means our public key is on the Rasp!
 But it is not at the correct location yet!

-Let’s connect to the Rasp using SSH and the password login.
+Let’s first connect to the Rasp using SSH and the password login.

     PS C:\Users\johndoe> ssh pi@raspberrypi.local